 There are many ways to define Christianity.
+We adopt Plantinga's definition here:
-We adopt Plantinga's definition here "Human beings and the universe in which they reside are the creation of the God who has revealed himself in Scripture" or

-"rough intersection of the great Christian creeds ... the result would be something like the 'Mere Christianity' of which C. S. Lewis spoke."
+"Human beings and the universe in which they reside are the creation of the God who has revealed himself in Scripture" or "rough intersection of the great Christian creeds ... the result would be something like the 'Mere Christianity' of which C. S. Lewis spoke."
+31

 At the core of Christianity is the gospel of Jesus Christ.
 Paul provides a concise summary in Corinthians.

-Now I would remind you, brothers, of the gospel I preached to you, which you received, in which you stand, and by which you are being saved, if you hold fast to the word I preached to you-unless you believed in vain.
-For I delivered to you as of first importance what I also received: that Christ died for our sins in accordance with the Scriptures, that he was buried, that he was raised on the third day in accordance with the Scriptures, and that he appeared to Cephas, then to the twelve.
+1 Corinthians 15:1-5 1Now I would remind you, brothers, of the gospel I preached to you, which you received, in which you stand, 2and by which you are being saved, if you hold fast to the word I preached to you-unless you believed in vain.
+3For I delivered to you as of first importance what I also received: that Christ died for our sins in accordance with the Scriptures, 4that he was buried, that he was raised on the third day in accordance with the Scriptures, 5and that he appeared to Cephas, then to the twelve.